uit-no/hpc-doc/applications/chemistry/Gaussian/Gaussian.rst

 Content in the g09parallel.job script.
 Advised number of nodes and cpus in parallel runs.
 Please do read these sections carefully.

-For distribution in the NOTUR system, see `the NOTUR software pages<http://www.notur.no/software/chemistry/>`_.

 For more information on: